Skip to main content

 Pipeline Issues

-Builder has a global Issues panel at the bottom of the canvas, next to the Connections tab.
-It shows all validation and runtime issues in one place.
+Use the global Issues panel in Builder.
+You can find it at the bottom of the canvas.
+Expand the panel to view all validation and runtime issues in one place.
 Click Inspect next to any issue to jump directly to the affected component or connection.
+Click Fix with AI to open the AI assistant, which reasons through the fix and can apply it for you.

 Unconnected Model Provider